jksprattler/jennas-runbooks/Azure/bazure-tf-ad-rbac-pt2.md

 - See Part 1 runbook: [Azure AD & RBAC with Terraform](https://jksprattler.github.io/jennas-runbooks/Azure/azure-tf-ad-rbac.html#pre-requisites)
 - Ensure Security defaults are disabled in order to enable the creation of a Conditional Access policy.
   - From the Portal UI navigate to Azure AD > properties > manage security defaults > enable security defaults toggle to no.
+- Not required: if you're interested in how I got the highlighted changes in my GH Actions bot PR comments see my runbook: [Silence "Refreshing state…" & Highlight Changes in Github Actions Terraform Plan Output](https://jksprattler.github.io/jennas-runbooks/DevOps/CI-CD/ghactions-silence-refreshing-diff.html)

 ### Design Artifacts

 - YouTube [demo recording](FIXME)
 - Clone/Fork the repo containing the Terraform artifacts for the Azure AD config here: [jksprattler/azure-security](https://github.com/jksprattler/azure-security)
   - Relevant files are under `/azuread-users-groups-roles-pt2`
 - Config for the GH Actions SPN, storage account and blob container hosting the terraform backend state files is under `/azure-dev-infra`

 ### Procedure